Discover Charlotte | Uptown Wards

 - Fourth Ward — Ahh…Fourth Ward!
 Home to Charlotte’s only remaining Queen Anne architecture.
 Fourth Ward’s tree-lined streets, brick sidewalks and Fourth Ward Park offer residents and visitors alike, some of the city’s best walking spots.
 Fourth Ward Park, at the center of the neighborhood, is surrounded by several major condo complexes and is the most densely residential among Charlotte’s Uptown Wards.

-* Click on the links of each of the Wards above to view listings in their respective areas. (**Note that many of Charlotte Uptown’s Second Ward listings are not designated as such, therefore all Uptown listings are found in the Second Ward link.)
+* Click on the links of each of the Wards above to view listings in their respective areas. (**Or view all Uptown listings.)